Newport Corporation Tramways

 Newport Corporation Tramways cloth 'CONDUCTOR' cap badge, of the basic type worn from 1912 through to closure in 1937.
 This badge has no full stops, whereas some photographs show them with.
 Author's Collection.

 Newport Corporation Tramways cloth 'DRIVER' cap badge.
 It is unclear whether motormen wore this badge or a 'MOTORMAN' version.
 This badge has no full stops, whereas some photographs show them with.
-Photograph courtesy of the National Tramway Museum.
+Author's Collection.

 Conductor I Williams and Motorman S Peebles stand with Tramcar No 31 at the Risca Road terminus in 1934.
 Photo possibly by Dr H A Whitcombe, courtesy of the Tramways and Light Railway Society, with thanks to David Voice.